 The US is home to many leading businesses which are well placed to capture a growing share of this global market, and already support over 3 million clean energy jobs with the potential to deliver many more.
 This opportunity, however, becomes harder to realise from outside the agreement.

 Meanwhile, many of the jobs that some people claim are under threat – from economic transition to a low-carbon economy – remain at risk because of other unstoppable factors.
 Increasing mechanisation and automation in many industries – including the US coal mining industry – is the underlying driver of these shifts, not our efforts to tackle climate change.

 Economic growth and a moral duty

-The Global Commission on the Economy and Climate has shown that a low-carbon transition – with increased investment in renewable energy, energy efficiency, clean cities, better land use and low-carbon infrastructure – offers us our best chance of higher quality economic growth in the decades ahead.
+The has shown that a low-carbon transition – with increased investment in renewable energy, energy efficiency, clean cities, better land use and low-carbon infrastructure – offers us our best chance of higher quality economic growth in the decades ahead.
 It is estimated that $90 trillion will need to be spent on sustainable infrastructure globally by 2030.

 And that’s to say nothing of the moral arguments and our responsibility to protect vulnerable communities now, as well as future generations that will follow us.
 Any action that seeks to slow our efforts to address climate change can only hurt those most vulnerable to rising sea levels and extreme weather events, whether in New Orleans or Papua New Guinea.
 Even in the developed world, climate instability would leave our children and grandchildren with a level of increased resource scarcity and economic hardship that they have done nothing to deserve.